Elhamyali/Elhamyali/README.md

 * 🌍  I'm based in California
 * 🖥️  See my portfolio at [elhamyali.com](http://elhamyali.com)
 * 🚀  I'm currently working on [The Opportunity Project for Cities at the Beeck Center for Social Impact & Innovation](http://beeckcenter.georgetown.edu/projects/topc/)
-* 🧠  I'm studying health equity and social justice as a Doctoral Student at Johns Hopkins Bloomberg School of Public Health
+* 🧠  I'm studying health equity and social justice as a Doctoral Candidate at Johns Hopkins Bloomberg School of Public Health
-* 🤝  I'm open to collaborating on data equity and justice, open-source data science education, equitable and accountable AI
+* 🤝  I'm open to collaborating on climate equity, environmental justice, and open-source data science education

 ### Skills